willwillems/wtchr/README.md

 - [ ] Write more tests
 - [ ] First torrent when scraping is not being processed
 - [ ] Redirect user from MainView to loginView when there are no login details present
+- [ ] If status code is 401 login info is incorrect

 ## ⚙️ Build Setup